kudobuilder/kudo.dev/content/docs/developing-operators.md

     └── ...
 ```

-The `operator.yaml` is the main yaml file defining both operator metadata as the whole lifecycle of the operator. `params.yaml` defines parameters of the operator.
-During installation, these parameters can be overriden allowing customization. `templates` folder contain all templated kubernetes objects that will be applied to your cluster after installation based on the workflow defined in `operator.yaml`.
+The `operator.yaml` is the main YAML file defining both operator metadata as the whole lifecycle of the operator. `params.yaml` defines parameters of the operator.
+During installation, these parameters can be overridden allowing customization. `templates` folder contain all templated Kubernetes objects that will be applied to your cluster after installation based on the workflow defined in `operator.yaml`.

-### Your first KUDO operator
+### Your First KUDO Operator
 First let’s create `operator.yaml` and place it in a `first-operator` folder.

 ```yaml